Quantum Optical Electron Pulse Shaper

-In the ideal case, a train of femtosecond pulses compressed several times below the initial duration of the pulse is generated.
-Considering realistic limitations, such as the finite bandwidth and the finite resolution of a standard light modulator, this application is still feasible, although minor distortions are to be expected.
-The temporal envelope of the side-band is expected to be shortened and the sideband modulation depth might be reduced (see Supplemental Material for details \cite{SM}).
+After propagation for $21\,\mathrm{cm}$, a train of femtosecond pulses compressed several times below the initial duration of the pulse ($\tau_{\text{com}} \approx 6\,\mathrm{fs}$) is generated [Fig. \ref{fig:04}(f,g)].
+Considering realistic limitations, such as the finite bandwidth and the finite resolution of a standard optical pulse shaper, this application is still feasible, although minor distortions are to be expected.
+The temporal envelope of the side-band is expected to be shortened and the sideband modulation depth might be reduced (see Supplemental Material for details \cite{SM}).\\